theRTB/GT7ShiftTone/README.md

 ## Playstation IP-address

 The program will attempt to find an active Playstation console with Gran Turismo 7 active.
-It does this by assuming both the Playstation and the device the code runs on are on the same local network (the most common range of 192.168.x.y).
+On Windows, it does this by assuming both the Playstation and the device the code runs on are on the same local network (the most common range of 192.168.x.y).
 If that fails, you will need to find and manually set your console IP address into the UI:

 - Find the IP address by going to the PS Settings -> Network -> Connection Status -> View Connection Status -> IPv4 address